cugos/qgisworkshop_org/docs/source/workshop/plugins.rst

     - a file with a\  ``.ui`` \extension that describes your graphical user interface (GUI).
 This has to be compiled into a python module using the command-line tool\  ``pyuic4`` \.
     - a file that gives high-level configuration information about your plugin such as the name and author\  ``__init__.py`` \.
     - a file with a\  ``.qrc`` \extension describing the resources your plugin will use such as images.
 This has to be compiled into a python module using the command-line tool\  ``pyrcc4`` \.
     - and finally, the meat-and-potatoes of the plugin is the file that does the actual work.
-This module handles communication between your resources and GUI.
 This file is just a normal Python module with some specific import statements and method names.
 It can be named anything, though that name is usually associated with the name of your plugin.

 -----------------------------